gadhane/Kalman-Filter-for-Fusing-Radar-Sensor-Measurements-in-3D/README.md

 and elevation angle (elevation angle) \Phi .

 Range <i>r</i> denotes the measured distance of the target from the center of the tracker, while the azimuth angle or swivel angle \Theta, shows the direction of motion of the tracker rotation in the direction of the x-axis and y-axis, and the elevation angle \Phi indicates the direction of motion of trackers' elevation in the direction of <i>x, y,</i> to<i> z </i>axis.

+<H1>This file is not yet completed.
+Equations, code explanation and pictures will be uploaded soon.</h1>